Claiming Expenses During Training

 - Mental Health Course: Held on Fridays and is regarded as “EXCELLENT”.
 See linked flyer below.

 - Mental Health Condensed Course: Two one week condensed courses are held in the Summer and Autumn.
 See linked flyer below.

 - Lead or be Led – particularly good if your career plans are likely to involve leadership/people management positions.

 Finally, particularly as you enter the latter stages of your training, familiarise yourself with the main courses pages of the website.

-The DCH clinical exam has recently undergone a period of development and the newly developed exam was held for the first time in April 2011, at a number of hospital settings across the UK.
+The DCH clinical exam is held at a number of hospital settings across the UK.
 For further information please see: http://www.rcpch.ac.uk/training-examinations/assessment-exams/diploma-child-health